appdotnet/api-spec/content/docs/resources/post/index.md

             <td><code>include_directed_posts</code></td>
             <td>Optional</td>
             <td>integer (0 or 1)</td>
             <td>Should Posts directed at people I don't follow be included?
-A directed Post is a Post that has leading mentions (mentions at the beginning of the text).
+A directed Post is a Post that has <a href="/docs/meta/entities/#mentions">leading mentions</a> (mentions at the beginning of the text).
 A machine only Post with mentions is also considered a directed Post.
 Defaults to false for "My Stream" and true everywhere else.</td>
         </tr>
         <tr>
             <td><code>include_machine</code></td>